10 Best HVAC Companies in Burlington, WI

 Frequently Asked Questions About HVAC in Burlington, WI

-You should have your HVAC system inspected twice annually.
+You should have your HVAC system inspected approximately twice annually.
 Following an inspection, your technician will tell you what services are needed.
-You should also have your system inspected if you start noticing issues such as strange noises, leaks, or unusual smells.
+You should also have your system inspected if you start noticing issues such as leaks, strange noises, or unusual smells.
 If your home has ductwork, it should be inspected every few years.

-Generally, it's smart to schedule inspections in the spring and fall, as technicians tend to be less busy at these times.
-This also helps make sure your system is prepared for the summer and winter, when it typically sees the most use.
+Usually, it's a good idea to schedule inspections in the spring and fall, as these times tend to be less busy.
+This also helps make sure your system is prepared for the summer and winter, when it probably sees the most use.

 For a 2,000-square-foot home, you'll want a furnace that's between 50,000 and 80,000 BTUs (British thermal units).